2021 Reading List for the Intersectional Environmentalist

-One way to continue your involvement in the environmental movement is to read about what is happening out there.
+One way to continue your involvement in the environmental movement (although there are many ways to stay involved!) is to read about what is happening out there.
 My environmental activism has increased as I have read more - and gained more knowledge along the way.
 As I learn more about intersectional environmentalism, I have made sure to read books about racial justice, social issues, reproductive rights, capitalism, eviction, and many other topics.
 The solutions to the climate crisis need to take into account all of these factors in order to be truly reflective and effective.

 What will I read in 2021?